refractionPOINT/lce_doc/docs/replay.md

 Like the other endpoints you can also submit a `rule_name` in the URL query if you want to use an existing organization rule.

+You may also specify a `limit_event` and `limit_eval` parameter as integers.
+They will limit the number events evaluated and the number of rule evaluations performed (approximately).
+If the limits are reached, the response will contain an item named `limit_eval_reached: true` and `limit_event_reached: true`.

 Finally, you may also set `trace` to `true` in the request to receive a detailed trace of the rule evaluation.
 This is useful in the development of new rules to find where rules are failing.